lgleon/emc-immu-bioinformatics/README.md

 ## Testing

-- the project was continually tested using Travis, checking everytime that it did pass the build test
+- the project was continually tested using Travis, checking every time that it did pass the build test

 - The project was build using Google Chrome and then later tested in other browsers; FireFox and Safary